Psaro

-Psaro (ピサロ) is a character in the 1990 video game Dragon Quest IV.
+Psaro (ピサロ) is a fictional character in the 1990 video game Dragon Quest IV.
 He is the primary antagonist of the story, leading a charge to wipe out humanity for the sake of demons, particularly due to his infatuation for an elf named Rose, who suffered under humans.
 He wishes to find and kill the human prophesized to one day defeat him, which causes him or his minions to come into contact with one or more of the multiple main heroes of the game who later come to support the prophesized hero in their quest.
 He comes to assume the form of Psaro the Manslayer after a tragedy pushes him to the brink.
 A sixth chapter was added to the PlayStation version that expands Psaro's story and features him as a playable character.
 He is also the protagonist of the 2023 game Dragon Quest Monsters: The Dark Prince.
 His design was created by Akira Toriyama.
 Psaro has been generally well received, praised as a tragic villain and for the multiple forms he goes through in the battle against him.